hannah-horng/multicombat/README.md

 ## Repository information
 Functions for executing MultiComBat are found in **multicombat.py**.

 An example with simulated data can be found in **multicombat_demo.py**.
-This example obtains MultiComBat estimates from under-sampled training dataset, then applies these estimates to a much larger training dataset.
+This example obtains MultiComBat estimates from under-sampled training dataset, then applies these estimates to a much larger testing dataset.
 Example outputs can be found in **demo_output**.